 Our Andorra trip is not a beginner trip, nor is it a ‘retreat’.
 Not only will we be pushing our limits in terms of endurance, we will also be exploring the vertical realm of mountain running.
 We will be focusing on visiting summits and connecting them via ridgelines.
 The end of September is still relatively warm and dry though there is a chance we may encounter some wintery conditions.
 The trails in Andorra are generally well maintained (although we will venture into some more challenging terrain) but also very steep.
 We won't be spending much time running flats, rather steep ascents and descents between peaks.
 For perspective, Panorama Ridge in Garibaldi Park (Canada) covers 27km and 1800m+ of ascent.
 Most of our runs will have a similar amount of elevation gain but over only 13-18km of distance.
 For the whole week, we expect to cover a total of ~70km and 8000m+.
+You don't however have to be a super-athelte.
+The vertical nature of the terrain means we will be doing a LOT of power-hiking.
+If you are completing 30-40km long runs in training, you are in a good place for this trip.
 A goal for the trip will be to improve our ability to move smoothly through the mountains with a variety of techniques.
 High-mountain navigation and route planning along with fueling for performance will be secondary learning goals.
 Logistics are handled by your coaches but athletes will be expected to take an active part in daily route selection and participate in navigation.

 - All athletes wishing to participate must be capable of completing mountain running itineraries of 25-35 kilometers per day and should be comfortable scrambling on moderately challenging class 3 terrain (you have to use your hands here and there).
 A short running resume must be included with your application.